yanns/octopress/source/_posts/2015-12-07-review-of-essential-slick.markdown

 - exercices: I think I can only learn a library when I use it and the exercises in the book are a very good opportunity to practice.
 - the sbt console is configured so that I could copy/paste all examples from the book into the console and play with them.
 - focus on composability and re-usability
-- the book also shows when one abstraction is not optimal for one problem and propose some alternatives.
+- the book also shows when one abstraction is not optimal for one problem and proposes some alternatives.

 What I missed: